Share it Please

 "Because gift-giving and many other aspects of the Christmas festival involve heightened economic activity among both Christians and non-Christians, the holiday has become a significant event and a key sales period for retailers and businesses.
 The economic impact of Christmas is a factor that has grown steadily over the past few centuries in many regions of the world."
 Wikipedia

-There is something about this time of year that makes us want to celebrate, gather with friends, express good will, and enjoy family, and luckily, in my faith tradition, whether you do that with a menorah, a Christmas tree, carols, or a quiet vigil of prayer, it doesn’t matter.
+There is something about this time of year that makes us want to celebrate, gather with friends, express good will, and enjoy family.
+Luckily, in my faith tradition, whether you do that with a menorah, a Christmas tree, carols, or a quiet vigil of prayer, it doesn’t matter.
 There is no command to celebrate life one way or the other, so we are free to do it this way or that way.

 If the “something” that makes us want to celebrate is advertising, then we have to pause to think.
-I'm not for waging war of any kind, I am for thinking about the influences that bare down upon us and cause us to do what we do when we do it.
+I'm not for waging a war of any kind; I am for thinking about the influences that press down upon us and cause us to do what we do when we do it.
 I am for waking up to what the traditions in my life mean.

 Not caught up in the holiday spirit? – containing the politically correct holiday greeting

 The Christmas Tale – the power of story

 Boxing Day – the story of the good king, Wenceslas